 SOUTH HILL PUBLIC PLACES (iCONIC CHURCHES, SCHOOLS AND BELOVED SMALL BUSINESSES)

 Coming Soon!
-NEW Artwork of the First Presbyterian Church and the Windmill in the Perry District.
+NEW Artwork of the Whimsical Windmill in the Perry District created with a St. Paddy's Day Theme

-"EVENING AT SAINT JOHN THE EVANGELIST" (THE SOUTH HILL, SPOKANE, WA • PAINTED SEPTEMBER 2007 ACRYLIC ON CANVAS 8X10-INCH)
+"SNOWFALL AT SAINT AUGUSTINES" (THE SOUTH HILL, SPOKANE, WA • PAINTED JANUARY 2014 ACRYLIC ON CANVAS 8X10-INCH)

-"WINTER CAMPUS AT LEWIS & CLARK" (THE SOUTH HILL, SPOKANE, WA • PAINTED NOVEMBER 2014 ACRYLIC ON CANVAS 8X10-INCH)
+"WINTER CAMPUS AT LEWIS & CLARK (HIGH SCHOOL)" (THE SOUTH HILL, SPOKANE, WA • PAINTED NOVEMBER 2014 ACRYLIC ON CANVAS 8X10-INCH)

 North Central’s Principal Richard Hargreaves won a contest sponsored by The Spokane Chronicle with the name “Lewis & Clark” for the High School.
 President Theodore Roosevelt laid its cornerstone in 1911.
 I created this piece with a post-WW II time period and gave it a winter theme.